Ashikabs/flutter_chatapp/README.md

 A real-time messaging app built using Flutter and Firebase.
 It allows users to sign up, log in, and chat instantly.
-Messages are stored in Firebase Firestore and appear live on all devices.
+Messages are stored in Firebase Firestore
 The UI is simple, clean, and mobile-friendly.
 Great for learning how Firebase works with Flutter in real-world apps.
 It also includes user authentication and message sync.